 We are moving into a new age now, and it’s all about the heart, loving what you do.
 Feeling abundant for other reasons as opposed to money and materialistic things.
 Instead for reasons such as happiness, connection, confidence, love, freedom, reasons that are not tangible and can only be felt by you.
 And with that the need to compare yourself with others to judge your success is not needed, because abundance is a personal thing, what makes you feel abundant may not make another, and that’s ok!

 So everyone reading this has a horse or pony in their lives.
 Ask yourself, what is your horse or pony to you?
 Do you feel joy when you see their face, smell their skin?
 Do you feel joy when the two of you connect, whether it be mastering an exercise together, enjoying the beautiful view on a hack, or feeling the wind in your hair as you canter in an open field?
 This is the new success.
-It's having these positive feelings, recognising them, and appreciating them.
-And then it's showing gratitude for them, so as much as your horse or pony gives you that lovely wicker in the morning to say thank you for loving me, it's giving that love and appreciation back.
+When we recently visited Lucinda Fredericks and Ellie Fredericks yard for a photo shoot, Ellie was galloping along the Downs whilst we all followed on Lucinda’s quad, and we were all laughing and having fun.
+It’s having these positive feelings, recognising them, and appreciating them, that’s the gift.
+And then it’s showing gratitude for them, so as much as your horse or pony gives you that lovely wicker in the morning to say thank you for loving me, it’s giving that love and appreciation back.

 It’s all well and good measuring achievement on the. number of ribbons that you receive at a competition, or getting a good score on your dressage, all tangible achievements, but these have no depth to them, they are moments in time that pass quickly.
 The non tangible successes are the ones that last and don’t need to be replenished every week or month.
 They are also the ones that cannot be passed or failed, so there should be no reason to not give the dream a go, as there will be a non tangible success, a feeling, that it will give you that will fill you up more than any achievement on paper!